Manojaimias/web-1/README.md

-# web-1
+# Notes App
-This is a website which i have created
+This is a notes app this is maded by me to make notes